InformaticsMatters/galaxy-patch/README.md

 3. Inspect the templates to ensure they reflect your needs (specifically the mounts in `auto.data.j2`)

+Normally run from the DLS bastion as `mauro`: -

+    $ sudo -iu mauro
+    $ cd galaxy-patch
+    $ git pull

-Set your keystone environment variables (here we're using a script that prompts you for your username and password) and run the playbook with: -
+Set your keystone environment variables (here we're using a script that prompts you for your username and password), check the parameters, and run the playbook with: -

     $ source ~/keystone_v3_for_anyone.sh
     [...]
+    [check parameters.yaml]
     $ ansible-playbook site.yaml -e @parameters.yaml

 or, for all our current machine directly, using the command-line: -